 How long is my test score valid?

-LSAC and ETS consider test scores to be valid for five admissions cycles afterwards.
-For the 2019-2020 admissions cycle, the oldest exams that may be reported are the June 2014 LSAT and GRE exams taken on July 1, 2014 or later.
+LSAC and ETS consider test scores to be valid for five years.
+Your score must be valid through October 5, of the year you would enroll.
+For the 2023-2024 admissions cycle, the oldest exams that may be reported are from November 2019.

 What are the minimum test score requirements for acceptance to Notre Dame Law School?